mmajoros/hello-world/README.md

 # hello-world
 inaugural repository
-totally freshy in the world of coding
+total freshy in the world of coding